Wildlife Viewing in Canada: Top Spots & Tips

 Guides share their knowledge, making the trip fun and educational.
 This approach enriches the visit, offering insights into animal behavior and conservation.

-See also Nocturnal Wildlife Viewing in Canada's Wilds
+See also Experience Canada on Wildlife Viewing Tours in 2024

 Churchill, Manitoba, welcomes about 3.5 million visitors each year, showing Canada’s popularity.
 People come to see polar bears in their home.